Kekeyiglory/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-the last directory the shell looks into
+script that counts the number of directories in the PATH